 Writing an assignment and presenting your point of view in an appropriate manner is a skill that requires a lot of carefulness and precision.
-Precisely, more than just presenting the things, putting all points in a convincing manner is yet another challenge faced by the students in their academic career.
+Precisely, more than just presenting the things, putting all points in a convincing manner is yet another challenge faced by the students in their academic careers.
 There are various assignments students have to write in starting from essays to presentations and depending on the subjects.
-One type of such assignment is the argumentative essay, which students usually gets in their college curriculum.
+One type of such assignment is the argumentative essay, which students usually get in their college curriculum.
 These essays test your ability to write, along with checking your communication skills.

 What is an Argument?

 An argument is a negation that you present over a point or a subject matter.
 It usually carries your point of view in a substantial manner so as to make sure that your reader agrees with your point.
 Besides, the motive of an argument is generally to put forth your point, which is different from the one which has been presented originally.

 An argument is a piece of communication that helps in convincing the audience about your point of view.
 There are three types of arguments, explained in the following section.

 In a classic argument, you simply grab the attention of your readers by presenting the claims in the form of a question.
 It is then followed by background and supportive evidence in order to prove your point.
 The structure of arguments can be made in the following ways in the classic argument.

 - Introduction: An introduction includes an introductory paragraph that catches the attention of the audience.
 Here you will introduce your topic and raise questions like why is the issue important and why the readers should look into the matter.